getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 ## Future Improvements

-Well, Hackweek is over and so is the time we can spend on experimental tech like this one.
+Well, Hackweek is over and so is the time we can spend on experimental tech like MT.
 But there are definitely some interesting things to try out in the future.

 ### Running Stryker on E2E and Integration tests